Cello Concerto (Tchaikovsky)

 The Cello Concerto of Pyotr Ilyich Tchaikovsky is a conjectural work based in part on a 60-bar fragment found on the back of the rough draft for the last movement of the composer's Sixth Symphony, the Pathétique.
-In 2006, Ukrainian composer and cellist Yuriy Leonovich completed the work.

 This work is not to be confused with the Cello Concerto in E major that cellist Gaspar Cassadó arranged in 1940 from some of Tchaikovsky's Op.
 72 piano works.
-Leonovich, however, cites his learning of the Cassadó arrangement as an inspiration for his own work.
 (Note: No commercial recording of the Cassadó arrangement has so far been made and the score is currently out-of-print.)